Current FSU Student Organizations

 Student Organization Email: firstname.lastname@example.org

+Hey, do you enjoy reading?
+Whether it's poems, books, essays or something more, if you have a text to share, come join our club!
 English Club is FSU's group for literature aficionados, grammar nerds, and bibliophiles alike.
 The purpose of this club is to have fun with literature and language by playing literature-related games and activities, hosting discussions, and planning campus-wide events in order to share our passion for the written word with the campus community.
-In the past, EC has hosted events such as Spooky Reading Night, Shakespeare's Birthday, Coffeehouse Poetry Slams, and things of the like.
+In the past, EC has hosted events such as Spooky Reading Night, Short Story Contest, Coffeehouse Poetry Slams, and things of the like.

 Student Organization Email: email@example.com